Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Feasibility of Steering Return Paths

-In order to explore the properties of alternative return paths, we enumerate the paths a poisoning AS can move a remote AS onto via \action.
-Our set of poisoning ASes consisted of all ASes hosting a PEERING router plus the University AS.
-When conducting poisoning, the poisoning AS will only steer \textit{one remote/steered AS} at a time.
+We explore the properties of alternative return paths by enumerating the paths a poisoning AS can move a remote AS onto via \action.
+Our set of poisoning ASes consisted of all ASes hosting a PEERING router plus the university AS.
+When conducting poisoning, the poisoning AS will only steer \textit{one remote/steered AS} at a time, where the remote AS is at least two AS-level hops away from the poisoning AS.
 This is critical to what we want to measure for security purposes.
-In this component of our study, we do not intend to measure new policies or congestion directly, as this has been done by prior work by Anwar et al.~\cite{Anwar:2015tk} which used multiple poisoning ASes from PEERING to steer the same set of remote ASes.
+In this component of our study, we do not intend to measure new policies or congestion directly, as this has been done in prior work by Anwar et al.~\cite{Anwar:2015tk} which used multiple poisoning ASes from PEERING to steer the same set of remote ASes.
 However, Anwar et al.'s algorithm is fundamentally similar to ours.
 We use all available and responsive RIPE Atlas probes in unique ASes as steered AS targets.
 We collect BGP updates during the process in order to ensure our routes propagate and no disruption occurs.
 In total, we conducted our return path enumeration experiment for 1,888 individual remote ASes, or slightly more than 3\% of the IPv4 ASes that participate in BGP~\cite{potaroo}.
-We present the algorithm for the experiment on the next page.
+We present the algorithm for the experiment below.
 The recursive function \textit{SteerPaths} builds a \textit{poison mapping}.
 This data structure maps the poisoned ASes required to reach a steered path.
+For all 1,888 instances, we capture the ASes and IPs of the original and all new paths, latencies at every hop, geographic IP locations, the set of poisoned ASes need to steer onto each successive path, and other relevant path metadata.
+This dataset will be made public upon acceptance.
+Our poisoning algorithm is measured to be successful when we see RIPE Atlas switch the path it is using to the poisoning AS.
+We infer that this sudden switch in path shortly after we confirm our poisoned BGP updates have propagated is due to the poisoning itself.